Signs an employee may quit and what managers can do to prevent it - KESQ

 Behaving differently than in the past.
 When you work with someone, you learn their habits, their preferences and their work ethic.
 When any of those change, pay attention.

-If someone used to be a very hard worker but is now just doing the minimum and sometimes misses deadlines, that’s a big sign that something is off, said Heather Young, founder and CEO of human resources consulting firm Employee Fanatix.
+If someone used to be a very hard worker but is now just doing the minimum and sometimes misses deadlines, that’s a big sign that something is off, said Heather R. Younger, founder and CEO of human resources consulting firm Employee Fanatix.

 Also, are they taking more days off than usual?
 Coming in later or leaving earlier?

-Note: Correction: The original version of this article misspelled Heather Younger’s last name.